twoGiants/tekton-playground/docs/tekton-dev-docs.md

 > **Reconciling**: a [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) changes the clusters state based on an instance of a CRD.

-*Reconcilers* change the cluster based on the desired behavior in an object's "spec", and update the object's "status" to reflect what happened.
+*Reconcilers* change the cluster based on the desired behavior in an object's `spec`, and update the object's `status` to reflect what happened.

 Not all Tekton CRDs use controllers.
-There is no *reconciler* for Tasks, you need to use a TaskRun which is executed by a TaskRun *reconciler*.
+There is no *reconciler* for `Tasks`, you need to use a `TaskRun` which is executed by a `TaskRun` *reconciler*.

-TaskRun *reconciler* is [here](https://github.com/tektoncd/pipeline/blob/main/pkg/reconciler/taskrun/taskrun.go) and PipelineRun [here](https://github.com/tektoncd/pipeline/blob/main/pkg/reconciler/pipelinerun/pipelinerun.go).
+`TaskRun` *reconciler* is [here](https://github.com/tektoncd/pipeline/blob/main/pkg/reconciler/taskrun/taskrun.go) and PipelineRun [here](https://github.com/tektoncd/pipeline/blob/main/pkg/reconciler/pipelinerun/pipelinerun.go).

 Build a controller using Kubebuilder [tutorial](https://book.kubebuilder.io/introduction.html) (Tekton uses Knative).